 About Ban Rom Sai

-Ban Rom Sai was established in December 1999 in a suburb of Chiangmai, in northern Thailand, as an orphanage for children who have lost their parents due to AIDS or have contracted HIV from their parents.
+Ban Rom Sai was established in December 1999 in a suburb of Chiangmai, in northern Thailand, as an orphanage for children who have lost their parents due to AIDS or have contracted HIV from their mothers.

 The establishment was made possible thanks to a generous grant from Giorgio Armani Japan, the Japanese subsidiary of the Italian clothing conglomerate.
 Today, Ban Rom Sai is home to 30 children, between the ages of 2 and 17 (in 2014).